Shimura operators for certain Hermitian symmetric superpairs: Spherical Representations

 Any of the 6 combinations of two $\eta_{ij}$'s is either $\eta_{21}\eta_{12}$, or a combination that ends in $\eta_{11}$ or $\eta_{22}$.
 These computations imply that any $u\in \mathfrak{U}$ of degree 2 satisfies $u.\omega' = 0$.
 Hence $\omega'$ is not cyclic. \end{proof}

-\begin{rmk} Any choice of quasi-spherical vector has the same image up to some constant in the quotient due to the uniqueness of spherical vectors (Proposition~\ref{prop:uniSph}).
-In particular, the argument still works if one chooses $\omega := \xi_{22}\otimes v'$ for a non-zero vector $v'$ of weight $(0, 1|0, -1)$. \end{rmk}
+\begin{remark} Any choice of quasi-spherical vector has the same image up to some constant in the quotient due to the uniqueness of spherical vectors (Proposition~\ref{prop:uniSph}).
+In particular, the argument still works if one chooses $\omega := \xi_{22}\otimes v'$ for a non-zero vector $v'$ of weight $(0, 1|0, -1)$. \end{remark}

-\begin{rmk} By the discussion in Subsection~\ref{subsec:HEC}, $V_\lambda$ is guaranteed to be spherical given $a = \lambda_1 > \left\langle \lambda_1'-1 \right\rangle = b$ which of course covers the case $b = a-1$ (missing ``half" of the ``$ab$-quadrant").
-However, we believe it is beneficial to record a different approach to Theorem~\ref{thm:b=a-1} which requires minimal algebraic machinery and is unified with Theorem~\ref{thm:b!=a-1}. \end{rmk}
+\begin{remark} By the discussion in Section~\ref{supPairs}, $V_\lambda$ is guaranteed to be spherical given $a = \lambda_1 > \left\langle \lambda_1'-1 \right\rangle = b$ which of course covers the case $b = a-1$ (missing ``half" of the ``$ab$-quadrant").
+However, we believe it is beneficial to record a different approach to Theorem~\ref{thm:b=a-1} which requires minimal algebraic machinery and is unified with Theorem~\ref{thm:b!=a-1}. \end{remark}